Visiting Manchester? Don’t miss these incredible spots.

 57A Newton St, map

 While walking around, we stumbled across the Greater Manchester Police Museum.
-Unfortunately, it’s only open on Tuesdays from 10:30 AM to 3:30 PM, but admission is free and people seem to love the experience.
-There’s a replica court where you can attend a mock trial, tons of artifacts to check out, and stories from volunteer guides about previous crimes.
+Unfortunately, it’s only open on Tuesdays from 10:30 AM to 3:30 PM, but admission is free, and people seem to love the experience.
+There’s a replica court where you can attend a mock trial, many artifacts to check out, and stories from volunteer guides about previous crimes.

 12. Manchester United vs Manchester City